Kinematic budget of quantum correlations: The correlation hierarchy and entanglement guarantee

+Just crossing this boundary means one more subsystem becomes quantum; it mathematically necessitates accessing the asymmetric generators of the newly quantum sector.
+Above the envelope, the presence of these $A$ generators becomes LU-irreducible.
+Because the $A$-sector generators are intrinsically time-odd, their irreducible presence manifests through negative eigenvalues under PT (equivalently, local time reversal), signalling entanglement between the partitions.
+Thus, traversing above the kinematic envelopes calculated by the algorithm serves as a universal, dimension-agnostic proof of genuine NPT entanglement.
+Interestingly, for qubits ($SU(2)$), the algebra contains only a single $A$ generator ($\sigma_y$).
+Consequently, crossing the QC boundary instantly spans the full non-commuting algebra, ensuring that such states are also guaranteed to be steerable.

-Any state exceeding this upper envelope necessitates asymmetric generators, guaranteeing NPT entanglement across at least $m+1$ subsystems.
-Because dimensions are ordered, we can systematically bound the combinations producing the highest correlation floors.
-Exceeding the outermost envelope of the $m=n-1$ tier precludes any single-party classical description, guaranteeing genuine multipartite NPT entanglement.
-Conversely, at the base of the hierarchy, the all classical tier (the C envelope) defines the absolute capacity limit for classically correlated networks; any excursion above this outermost line acts as a guaranteed, basis-independent witness for quantum discord.
-However, for symmetric systems ($d_1=d_2=\cdots=d_n$), the C envelope completely overlaps with the QC$^{(n-1)}$ envelope.
+At the base of the hierarchy, the all classical tier (the C envelope) defines the absolute capacity limit for classically correlated networks; any excursion above this outermost line acts as a guaranteed, basis-independent witness for quantum discord.

-\subsection{Kinematic bounds on quantum magic}
+\section{Kinematic bounds on quantum magic}

 Just as the purity budget constrains spatial correlations, it caps the capacity of a state to hold non-Clifford computational resources.
-The stabiliser R\'enyi-$2$ magic $\widetilde M_2$~\cite{Leone:2021rzd,White:2024nuc} quantifies how far a state deviates from those that can be simulated using only Clifford operations and Pauli measurements.
+The stabiliser R\'enyi-$2$ magic $\widetilde M_2$~\cite{Leone:2021rzd,Leone:2024lfr} (a resource monotone with broad applications spanning from quantum computing to high-energy physics~\cite{White:2024nuc}) quantifies how far a state deviates from those that can be simulated using only Clifford operations and Pauli measurements.
 Because this magic depends on the fourth moment of the Pauli spectrum, the total second-moment budget bounds its range:

 where $M_B=\log_2(1+B)$, $x_{\max}$ is the Pauli expectation value with the largest magnitude, and $n_{\rm P}$ is the total number of non-identity Pauli observables ($n_{\rm P}=15$ for two qubits).
 Figure~\ref{fig:bounds} illustrates this upper limit using Monte Carlo samples for three fixed $R$ values.

-For two qubits, every point beyond the C envelope admits at least one state with nonzero magic.
+In general, every point except the origin admits at least one state with nonzero magic.
+This follows directly from the LU invariance of the purity budget.
+The local unitary group is always continuous for any qudit, whereas the Clifford group is discrete.
+Therefore, applying a continuous local non-Clifford rotation to any zero-magic stabiliser state preserves its exact $(X, Y)$ coordinate while necessarily misaligning its Pauli spectrum from any discrete stabiliser configuration, thereby injecting non-zero magic.
+Hence, the entangled states above the QC$^{n-1}$ envelope can be computationally powerful as they have a high purity budget, elevating their capacity for non-stabiliser magic.